Learning from Our Neighbors

 This Martin Luther King Jr. Day, the Luther Seminary Community will celebrate the life and work of Dr. King by seeking to learn from our neighbors.
 We will visit ministry sites and listen to leaders around the Twin Cities who embody King's legacy of beloved community.
 We will return to Luther's campus for a chapel service led by board member Don Samuels '01 M.Div., CEO of MicroGrants, and a civil rights leader in Minneapolis.
 During a community meal, we will share stories, learnings, and experiences.

-All events take place in the Olson Campus Center at Luther Seminary and are free and open to the public.
+All events except the off-site listening sessions will take place in the Olson Campus Center at Luther Seminary and are free and open to the public.
+No RSVP required.